typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 A change to a non-user-constructable object type is breaking when:

--   a `readonly` object property type becomes a *less specific ("wider") type*, for example if it was previously `string` but now is `string | string[]` -- since the user's existing handling of the property will be wrong in some cases ([playground][wider-property] -- the playground uses a class but an interface or type alias would have the same behavior).
+-   a `readonly` object property type becomes a *less specific ("wider") type*, for example if it was previously `string` but now is `string | string[]`—since the user's existing handling of the property will be wrong in some cases ([playground][wider-property]—the playground uses a class but an interface or type alias would have the same behavior).

     Note that this includes making a property optional, since these are equivalent for the purposes of type-checking: